-(A) Persons claiming the exemptions must keep records necessary for the department to verify eligibility. ((Eligible farmers must provide sellers with their department issued exemption certificate.))
+- (A))) Persons claiming the exemptions must keep records necessary for the department to verify eligibility.
 Sellers making tax-exempt sales must obtain, and retain in its files, a completed Farmers' Certificate for Wholesale Purchases and Sales Tax Exemptions from the farmer.
-In lieu of the exemption certificate, a seller may capture the relevant data elements as allowed under the streamlined sales and use tax agreement.

-(B) The exemptions provided by RCW 82.08.890 and 82.12.890 do not apply to sales made from July 1, 2010, through June 30, 2013.

-$((\frac{8}{7}))$ (10) Sales tax exemption certificates.
-As indicated in subsection $((\frac{7}{7}))$ (9) of this rule, certain sales of tangible personal property and retail services either to or by farmers are exempt from retail sales tax.
-A person claiming an exemption must keep records necessary for the department to verify eligibility for each claimed exemption. ((Except as provided below, for those exemptions that require the buyer to provide the seller with an exemption certificate at the time of sale)) Effective June 12, 2014, the requirement for the department to issue certificates to qualified farmers was removed.
-Instead, farmers may complete and use the department's Farmers' Certificate for Wholesale Purchases and Sales Tax Exemptions.
-Refer to the department's web site at dor.wa.gov for the exemption certificate.
+In lieu of the exemption certificate, a seller may capture the relevant data elements as allowed under the streamlined sales and use tax agreement. - (($\frac{(B)}{B}$) The exemptions provided by RCW 82.08.890 and 82.12.890 do not apply to sales made from July 1, 2010, through June 30, 2013.)) - (10) Sales tax exemption certificates.
+As indicated in subsection (9) of this rule, certain sales of tangible personal property and retail services either to or by farmers are exempt from retail sales tax.
+A person claiming an exemption must keep records necessary for the department to verify eligibility for each claimed exemption. ((Effective June 12, 2014, the requirement for the department to issue certificates to qualified farmers was removed.
+Instead, farmers)) A person claiming an exemption under subsection (9) of this rule may complete and use the department's Farmers' Certificate for Wholesale Purchases and Sales Tax Exemptions.
+Refer to the department's website at dor.wa.gov for the exemption certificate.
 In lieu of an exemption certificate, a seller may capture the relevant data elements as provided under the streamlined sales and use tax agreement as allowed under RCW 82.08.050.
 Sellers must retain a copy of the exemption certificate or the data elements in their files.
 Without proper documentation, sellers are liable for payment of the retail sales tax on sales claimed as exempt.